unifire-app/aspect/docs/tags/extends.md

 ## Named Block End-Tags

-Twig allows you to put the name of the block after the end tag for better readability (the name after the `endblock` word must match the block name):
+Aspect allows you to put the name of the block after the end tag for better readability (the name after the `endblock` word must match the block name):

 ```twig